3 Principles in labor

 When you are up, standing with knees soft (not locked) and leaning over a friend, a counter-top, etc.

-You've release some constriction by bringing your body into better balance.
+You've released some constriction by bringing your body into better balance.
 You are being mindful about gravity friendly positions.
 Now you may need to move your pelvis to help your baby move down.

 Circles on the ball.

-If it doesn't work, begin again with the balancing activities.
-See the article on long labors to see how to overcome a stall in labor.
-Better yet, prevent a long labor using the resources in Professional Help in the Labor section.
+Then, return to balancing activities.
+See the article on long labors in the Labor section on how to overcome a stall in labor.
+Better yet, possibly prevent a long labor using the resources in Professional Help.